 Hire an Experienced Trucking Accident Lawyer, Not a Car Accident Lawyer

 Motor vehicle accidents are much different than trucking accidents.
-Here at the Caruso Law Offices, P.C., our experienced Albuquerque trucking accident lawyers have a proven track record of success in litigating serious and catastrophic 18 wheeler wreck cases against some of the largest trucking companies in the United States.
+Here at the Caruso Law Offices, P.C., our experienced Rio Rancho, New Mexico trucking accident lawyers have a proven track record of success in litigating serious and catastrophic 18 wheeler wreck cases against some of the largest trucking companies in the United States.
 Our staff is knowledge in both the applicable law and medicine to help establish liability and prove your injuries.
 This is what we focus on.

 Don’t just call another car accident lawyer, call us for a free consultation to learn how we can help you by dialing 505-369-1495.
 Together we can get through this, and we will make sure your rights are protected the entire time.